PhDP/cuda-cmake-gtest-gbench-starter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A cross-platform CUDA/C++14 starter project with google test and google benchmark support.
-[See this project](https://github.com/PhDP/cmake-gtest-gbench-starter) for a similar template with CUDA support.
+[See this project](https://github.com/PhDP/cmake-gtest-gbench-starter) for a similar template without CUDA support.

 This project template is using git submodule to include Google Benchmark and Google Test so you